MSN: MSN.com

-Since then, MSN.com has remained a popular destination, launching many new services and content sites.
+Since then, MSN.com remained a popular destination, launching many new services and content sites.
 MSN's Hotmail and Messenger services were promoted from the MSN.com portal, which provided a central place for all of MSN's content.
-MSN Search (now Bing), a dedicated search engine, launched in 1999.
-The single sign-in service for Microsoft's online services, Microsoft Passport (now Microsoft account), also launched across all MSN services in 1999.
-The MSN.com portal and related group of services under the 'MSN' umbrella remained largely the same in the early 2000s.
+MSN Search (which became Bing), a dedicated search engine, launched in 1999.
+The single sign-in service for Microsoft's online services, Microsoft Passport (later Microsoft account), also launched across all MSN services in 1999.

+The MSN.com portal and related group of services under the "MSN" umbrella remained largely the same in the early 2000s.
+This era also saw the introduction of the MSN butterfly logo on February 14, 2000, which went on to define the brand of all MSN services from that point forward.

 The sports section of the MSN portal was ESPN.com from 2001 to 2004, and FoxSports.com from 2004 to 2014.
 MSN had an exclusive partnership with MSNBC.com for news content from 1996 until 2012, when Microsoft sold its remaining stake in msnbc.com to NBCUniversal and the website was renamed NBCNews.com.
-Since then, MSN has launched 'MSN News', an in-house news operation.
+At the time, MSN launched "MSN News", an in-house news operation.

-As of May 2005, MSN.com was the second most visited portal websites in the United States with a share of 23.2 percent, behind Yahoo! which held a majority.
+As of May 2005, MSN.com was the second most visited portal website in the United States with a share of 23.2 percent, behind Yahoo! which held a majority.

 MSN released a preview of an updated home page and logo on November 3, 2009.
 It was originally expected to be widely available to over 100 million U.S. customers by early 2010.
 MSN rolled out the newer logo, together with a redesign of the overall website, on December 25, 2009.

 In 2012, MSN announced on its blog that it would be unveiling a new version of the MSN.com home page on October 26, exclusively for Windows 8, saying that the new version would be "clean, simple, and built for touch".
 Microsoft said it would be more app-like due to the speed of Internet Explorer 10.
-More new features included 'Flip Ahead', which allowed users to swipe from one article to the next.
+More new features included "Flip Ahead", which allowed users to swipe from one article to the next.
 MSN for Windows 8 also had new deals with the AP and Reuters.